-Accepting that attacks have happened and will continue to happen is part of being a diligent security professional.
+Accepting that cyber attacks have happened and will continue to happen is part of being a diligent security professional.
 Living in a state of fear and uncertainty is a sign of the ill-prepared.
-Planning for an incident is taking the challenge head-on, knowing that there is going to be a battle and there will be losses, but limiting those losses is the difference between the professional that is updating their response plan, rather than their résumé.
+Incident management planning is taking the challenge head-on, knowing that there is going to be a battle and there will be losses, but limiting those losses is the difference between the professional that is updating their incident response plan (IRP), rather than their résumé.

 Are you prepared for a cyber security incident?
 Assess your incident response readiness (IRR).
 We can help if you have a security incident to help minimize the impact.